 Thus began five years of hard work.
 Sometimes he’d even work for 16 hours a day, delivering pizza.
 A five dollar tip was a joy of the day.

 Mission accomplished, on time.

 On February 10, 1994, Wang Zhongjun came back to China.
-Now 34 years old, he felt a time pressure.
+Now 34 years old, he felt time pressure.
 On May 16, he opened an advertising company in Beijing International Hotel.
 He rented a suite and explained: “Location matters.”

 The company’s first deal was to create a unified Corporate Image for Bank of China.
 It then signed similar deals with State Grid Corporation of China and China National Petroleum Corporation, rising to a Top 10 ad company in the nation within 3 years.

-An encounter with a colleague from the old days brought Wang in the show biz.
+An encounter with a colleague from the old days brought Wang into the show biz.
 Starting with a TV series, he was among the first who incorporate advertising into the audio-visual products in the market awaken not so long ago.
 The series won 400 million yuan of profits and Bank of China was one of the product placements.